-- All students are encouraged to contact the instructor with questions or concerns about the assignments and/or exams - Requests for extensions must be made no less than three days before the due date - One mark per calendar day will be deducted if the assignment is handed in after the due date unless an extension has been granted - Plagiarism will not be tolerated (i.e. submitting other people's work as if it is yours).
-Each student must complete and submit a unique assignment separate from work submitted for credit in another class - All written assignments must be double-spaced and typed using Times New Roman 12 point font on 8.5 x 11 page format.
-Spelling, grammar and content organization are reflected in the grade - All written assignments will be submitted electronically via email to the instructor at northeaston@gmail.com.
-Appropriate use of web-links within documents is encouraged - The final examination will be written during the assigned examination period
+- All students are encouraged to contact the instructor with questions or concerns about the assignments and/or exams - Requests for extensions must be made no less than three days before the due date - One mark per calendar day will be deducted if the assignment is handed in after the due date unless an extension has been granted - Each student must complete and submit a unique assignment separate from work submitted for credit in another class - All written assignments must be double-spaced and typed using Times New Roman 12 point font on 8.5 x 11 page format.
+Spelling, grammar and content organization are reflected in the grade

+All written assignments will be submitted electronically via email to the instructor at northeaston@gmail.com .
+Appropriate use of web-links within documents is encouraged

+• The final examination will be written during the assigned examination period